-As a concrete brick Ranch-style house situated on the edge of a rim overlooking the sandstone formations of Devil's Punchbowl, DPB-001 embodies the distinctive characteristics of 20th-century Organic architecture in California and possesses high artistic values.
+As a concrete brick Ranch-style house situated on the edge of a rim overlooking the sandstone formations of Devil's Punchbowl, DPB-001 embodies the distinctive characteristics of 20th-century Organic architecture in California.
 Organic architecture, as defined by Alan Hess, involves "the interrelation of practical architecture, mystical nature, and progressive technology" (Hess 2006:6-7).
 Rooted in the Modern Movement, Organic architecture embraced new building materials, designs, and methods of construction.
 Crucially, its practitioners designed buildings that harmonized with natural settings, typically remote vacation destinations that possessed dramatic scenery.
 DPB-001, with its prominent raised poured concrete foundation and its concrete brick exterior walls set against the gray sandstone outcroppings of Devil's Punchbowl, achieved what Hess describes as an architecture "so rooted in its landscape that it seemed to be part of the geology" (Hess 2006:4).
-Its builders, Bill and Hellen Guy, sought to leave the property "in its natural, pristine condition other that what was needed for fire prevention" (Guy 2023).
 Likewise, DPB-001's Ranch-style form and its use of concrete bricks (a material invented in 1900 but little used before achieving widespread recognition in U.S. building codes after 1940) make DPB-001 an example of modern architecture (Rosell 2012).
 DPB-001's architect remains unknown, and the house does not represent the work of a master or represent a significant and distinguishable entity whose components may lack individual distinction.
 Nevertheless, as an example of Organic architecture that relates to the rugged sandstone formations of Devil's Punchbowl, DPB-001 is eligible for the NRHP under Criterion C and CRHR under Criterion 3.